B2. Operations

 Ask students to:

-• suggest a way to represent the calculations to be performed to determine the sum of the points obtained by the two darts;
+• suggest a way to represent the calculations to determine the sum of the points obtained by the two darts;

-• determine the possible location of a third dart so that the number of points generated by this dart is equal to the sum of the points obtained by the other two darts.
+• determine the possible location of a third dart so that the number of points generated by it is equal to the sum of the points obtained by the other two darts.

 Write the number sentences that correspond to the various calculations.